Home > Athletics Overview

 Rainy Crisp, Head Volleyball Coach and Head Girls’ Basketball Coach

 Rainy Crisp is a 1998 alumna of Navajo Prep and is from Shiprock, NM.
 During her high school career, Coach Crisp was a part of three State Girls’ Basketball Championship teams and was a four-time State Champion in the Long jump event in Track & Field.
 Coach Crisp continued her education at Arizona State University and earned her Bachelor’s degree in Exercise Science with a minor in Education.
 During her years at ASU, Coach Crisp played for the Lady Sun Devils and was part of a PAC 10 Conference Champion team and made it as far as the Sweet 16 in the Women’s NCAA Tournament.
-Coach Crisp is entering her eighth year at Navajo Prep as Head Girls’ Basketball Coach and her sixth year as Head Volleyball Coach.
+Coach Crisp is entering her tenth year at Navajo Prep as Head Girls’ Basketball Coach and her seventth year as Head Volleyball Coach.
 Under her tenure the Lady Eagles are two-time State Runner-Ups in Volleyball and State Girls’ Basketball Champions.

 Roderick Denetso, Head Football Coach

 Roderick Denetso has coached at Navajo Preparatory School since 2011.
 Mr. Denetso is originally from Klaqetoh, AZ and is a graduate of Ganado High School, 1996.
 Mr. Denetso went on to pursue an athletic career at Arizona State University and a brief stint playing Pro Football overseas.
 Mr. Denetso holds six state records in Arizona in football offensive categories.
 Coach Denetso earned his Bachelor's degree in Family Studies/Human Development and Thematic in Education from ASU.
-This past year, the NPS Eagles took District Champions for a second year in a row and had 12 All Conference players for the state of New Mexico in Division 2A.
-The Eagles made it to the Quarterfinals for State Football and are looking forward to a strong team returning.
+This past year, the NPS Eagles took District Champions for a third year in a row and have 10 All Conference players for the state of New Mexico in Division 3A.

 Stacy Irwin, Head Soccer Coach